Manor Plain Views

 Alban Mews is one of just a handful of New Albany Country Club neighborhoods that back up to the Jack Nicklaus-designed New Albany Country Club golf course.
 Homes range from 2,750 to 4,000 square feet and feature brick terraces that overlook the sweeping views of the first and second holes of New Albany’s north nine.

 Cedar Brook is one of New Albany’s most mature neighborhoods offering a variety of one- and two-story home sites.

 Price Point: $ 225,000 – $ 300,000

-Single family homes in this active adult community are on smaller lots offering 1,500-2,000 square feet of living space.
+Single family homes in this active adult community (these homes are age restricted and a homeowner must be at least 55 years of age) are on smaller lots offering 1,500-2,000 square feet of living space.
 Situated within the New Albany Links, residents of this neighborhood are in close proximity to multiple trails and amenities offered by the New Albany Links Golf & Country Club.

 This newly developing New Albany Country Club community is ideally situated between Lansdowne and High Grove.
-A number of lots back up to New Albany Country Club and/or the golf course.
+A number of lots back up to either the New Albany Country Club or the golf course.

 Price Point: $ 400,000 – $ 700,000

 This final phase of the Hampsted communities is within New Albany corporate limits.
 Homes here are generally larger than other Hampsted neighborhoods.
 A number of homes are encircled by densely wooded preserves, streams and a pond, and this neighborhood is in close proximity to Market Square amenities and the school learning campus.